eggzotic/scroll_to_index_sample/README.md

 - manually via the user's finger, and the model will always track the currently visible-at-the-beginning row
   - so "scroll back/forward by X rows" works any time

+The item-list can be edited also. e.g. see the sample app, VerticalListView Widget, for how to support deleting items.
+Note there that we need to update the data-source (your model code), *and* call IndexedScrollControler.removeItemByKey (or removeItemAt) to keep them in sync

 Richard Shepherd
 2019